Soupy Island: A FREE Pool for South Jersey families

 Will my older child be turned away?

-There is always a chance they could be.
 This spot is for 12 & under only, and kids 13+ aren’t permitted.
 There’s a chance you could be turned away if you arrive with an older child.
 Coming from a mom who has one kid in and one kid out of this age range… I feel your frustration.
 Your best bet is to save this for a younger-kid day or make other plans for your older one.

 Is the pool really free?